“Not all readers are leaders, but all leaders are readers,” once said Harry S. Truman, the 33rd President of the United States.

 It is important to make time to read because reading can help you build your expertise, give you an escape from your current situation, and learn from other people’s experiences.

-While you can’t learn everything there is to know about leadership from books, books can provide you with new ideas, encourage you to make better decisions, and remind you of important fundamentals and concepts.
+While you can’t learn everything there is to know about leadership from books, they can provide you with new ideas, encourage you to make better decisions, and remind you of important fundamentals and concepts.

 To inspire your own reading list, here is a list of top 10 books you should read about leadership in 2019.